Looking for your next adventure fix? Look no further than Wild Swimming.

 Basically, swim a lot in cold water and you can have your cake and eat it.
 All of it.
 And a few bevs.
 And still, be able to see the two-pack.

 There is also more of a psychological almost philosophical benefit to paddling around in chilly temperatures.
 It teaches you the power of doing something challenging.
 To accept things as they are.
 And how not to lose your shit when things get uncomfortable.

 Stoicism is all the rage these days and cold water really helps embrace the stoic ideals.
 It makes everything else in life a bit easier to deal with as you build up your emotional and psychological resilience.

-That being said, you don’t have to torture yourself every time you go wild swimming.
+That being said, you don't have to torture yourself every time you go swimming outdoors.
 It can be an intensely pleasurable experience feeling even cool water on your body.
-Add in some mates and a few drinks and you’ve got a great day out on your hands.
+Add in some mates and a few drinks and you've got a great day out on your hands.